Here is a list of Frequently asked questions, if the answer to your question isn’t on the list please contact us firstname.lastname@example.org .

 Level 5 Practitioner’s have an advanced knowledge of anatomy and physiology and it’s likely that you may be given some “homework” and after care guidance in the form of exercises and lifestyle advice.
 This is to help you to help yourself to prevent future problems occurring and to take an active role in your recovery.

-The two governing bodies for sports & remedial massage therapists are: The Institute of Sports & Remedial Massage (ISRM) and Sports Massage Association (SMA)
+The two governing bodies for sports & remedial massage therapists are: The Institute of Sports & Remedial Massage (ISRM) and Sports Massage Association (SMA).
+I am also registered iwth the Complementary and Natural Healthcare Council (CNHC) professional standards authority accredited register.

 The ISRM and the SMA are authorised by the government backed Complementary and Natural Healthcare Council (CNHC) to oversee sports massage therapists.
 Both the ISRM and the SMA require their members to do a minimum of 15 hours continuing professional development training per year to stay up to date.